What is Ram? What specifications does RAM have? This article will answer the above questions.

 There are 2 main types of DRAM:

-- SDRAM stands for Synchronous Dynamic RAM.
-SDRAM includes SDR, DDR, DDR2, DDR3, DDR4.
+- SDRAM (Synchronous Dynamic RAM) is also known as synchronous DRAM.
+SDRAM includes SDR, DDR, DDR2, DDR3, DDR4, and DDR5.

-Types of RAM are connected to the mainboard through RAM slots with different design standards.
+Different types of RAM are connected to the mainboard through RAM slots that follow various design standards.
 References: Types of RAM slots on the motherboard

-RAM capacity is the ability to store data on a RAM memory chip, measured in B/KB/MB/GB.
+RAM capacity refers to the amount of data that can be stored on a RAM, measured in B/KB/MB/GB.

 Bus speed is the operating frequency of RAM or the number of data accesses of RAM in 1 second.

-Bandwidth is the amount of data that can be accessed from RAM in 1 second.
+Bandwidth is the amount of data accessed from RAM in 1 second.